tomik-z-cech/PP1-Cibo-Fresco/README.md

 # **Cibo Fresco - Portfolio Project 1**

-- This Portfolio Project 1 website called **Cibo Fresco** is an imaginary restaurant site offering only the best Italian food and drink.
+- **Description :** This Portfolio Project 1 website called **Cibo Fresco** is an imaginary restaurant site offering only the best Italian food and drink.
 Cibo Fresco restaurant is presenting to is't visitors with Food and Drink menu, small picture gallery, contact details and function of making table reservation (Hoping to enable this function later, progressing the course).
+- **Key project goal :** To familiarise visitors of this page with **Cibo Fresco** restaurant, give them hint of the menus and ability to contact the restaurant and make a reservation.
+- **Audience :** There's no age or any other limit to audience of this page.
+Target audience are adults that are using search engines for restaurant places.
-- Live version of **Cibo Fresco** page can be viewed [here](https://tomik-z-cech.github.io/PP1-Cibo-Fresco/) .
+- **Live version :** Live version of **Cibo Fresco** page can be viewed [here](https://tomik-z-cech.github.io/PP1-Cibo-Fresco/) .

 ![Mockup](/docs/mockup.png)
 ---